Degrees and Fields of Study

 TOEFL or IELTS: Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score requirements.

 Statement of Academic Purpose: In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
 In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the Graduate School of Arts and Science at NYU.
-The statement should not exceed two double-spaced pages.
+The statement should not exceed two double-spaced pages amd should be written in English.

 Writing Sample: A writing sample of scholarly, academic writing, no longer than 25 pages double-spaced or 7,000 words in total, is required.
+This does not include the citations.
 It may be made up of one or two term papers, a research paper written for a French course, or an extract from an honors thesis; some or all of it must be in French.

 The Graduate School of Arts and Science reserves the right to change this information at any time.
 This document supersedes all previous versions.